Skip to Content

 3. Faculty – any individuals having a faculty appointment, regardless of the source of funding, title, or assignment.

 4. Graduate or Doctoral Instructional Assistants and Graduate or Doctoral Teaching Assistants – treated as faculty for workload purposes and are reported to the THECB on the Faculty Report (CBM 008).
-The roles and responsibilities of instructional and teaching assistants are found in UPPS No. 07.07.06, Graduate Student Employment.
+The roles and responsibilities of instructional and teaching assistants can be found in UPPS No. 07.07.06, Graduate Student Employment.

 5. Workload for Full-Time Clinical Faculty and Faculty of Practice – The required responsibility in the career of clinical or practice faculty members may include a combination of teaching, conducting research, scholarly and creative activities, and performing service.
 Full-time employment equates to a minimum of 12 workload units per fall and spring semester.
 For most clinical and practice faculty at Texas State, this 12-workload unit standard is typically fulfilled by teaching nine to 12 workload credits or conducting research, scholarly and creative activities, or fulfilling service duties at a level that warrants the awarding of three credits (see AA/PPS No. 04.01.22, Clinical Faculty Appointments and AA/PPS No. 04.01.23, Faculty of Practice Appointments for additional information).

-6. Workload for Full-Time Lecturers and Senior Lecturers – The required responsibility in the career of a lecturer or senior lecturer is focused on teaching, with limited service activities.
-Full-time employment equates to a minimum of 12 workload units per fall and spring semester.
+7. Workload for Full-Time Lecturers and Senior Lecturers – The required responsibility in the career of a lecturer or senior lecturer is focused on teaching, with limited service activities.
+Full-time employment equates to 12 workload units per fall and spring semester.
 For lecturers and senior lecturers, this 12-workload unit standard is typically fulfilled by teaching 12 workload credits.

 3. RESPONSIBILITIES